-- A. Violations occurring during recruitment that require immediate adjudication may be resolved by direct intervention of the Director of Recruitment - a.
-The Director of Recruitment may enforce the following: - i.
-Written Warning issued to the chapter - ii.
-Recruitment Fine: - 1.
-Fines shall not exceed \$1,000.00 - iii.
-Referral to Greek Standards Board - iv.
-Any appropriate sanction available to the Greek Standards Board - v.
-Suspension of a chapter from participating in Formal Recruitment - 1.
-This should only be levied after all other options have been explored - B. Right to full review: - a.
-In the event that the Director of recruitment takes immediate action, the chapter has the right to a full review before the Greek Standards Board following all GSB protocol. - i.
-The Chapter must follow the appeal processes in order to engage in the full review process providing adequate information to identify that the Director of Recruitment has taken action that exceeds their jurisdiction.
+- 1) Violations occurring during recruitment that require immediate adjudication may be resolved by direct intervention of the Director of Recruitment - a) The Director of Recruitment may enforce the following: - i) Written Warning issued to the chapter

+- ii) Recruitment Fine: Violations may result in but are not limited to, up to a fine of \$25 per member, social probation up to 21 days (about 3 weeks), and the potential shortening of parties during Formal Recruitment.
+All of these are subject to the Director of Recruitment. - iii) Referral to Greek Standards Board - iv) Any appropriate sanction available to the Greek Standards Board - v) Suspension of a chapter from participating in Formal Recruitment(1) This should only be levied after all other options have been explored - 2) Right to full review: - a) In the event that the Director of recruitment takes immediate action, the chapter has the right to a full review before the Greek Standards Board following all GSB protocol. - i) The Chapter must follow the appeal processes in order to engage in the full review process providing adequate information to identify that the Director of Recruitment has taken action that exceeds their jurisdiction.